 After 3 weeks of almost constant earthquakes, approximately 40,000 of them to be exact, which were driving us crazy here on the south-west corner of Iceland, we finally got a volcanic eruption at Geldingadalir by Mt.
 Fagradalsfjall on the Reykjanesskagi peninsula.

-A crater opened in Geldingadalir which spew out primitive molten lava 17 km from the Earth's mantle, something that is quite out of the ordinary - but then this volcanic eruption is out of the ordinary as there has not been a volcanic eruption in this location for some 6,000 years!
+A crater opened in Geldingadalir, which spewed out primitive molten lava 17 km from the Earth's mantle, something that is quite out of the ordinary - but then this volcanic eruption is out of the ordinary, as there has not been a volcanic eruption in this location for some 6,000 years!

 The volcanic eruption

-The first earthquake on the 24th of February was 5.7 on the Richter scale and we could feel it all too well in the Great-Reykjavík area, which is 30 km away from the eruption, not to talk about the people living on the Reykjanesskagi peninsula.
+The first earthquake on the 24th of February was 5.7 on the Richter scale, and we could feel it all too well in the Great-Reykjavík area, which is 30 km away from the eruption, not to mention the people living on the Reykjanesskagi peninsula.

-But to us, that was ancient history with very old lava fields.
-The last volcanic eruption on the Reykjanesskagi peninsula was some 800 years ago.
+We are well aware that there are many volcanoes and lava fields on the Reykjanes peninsula.
+But to us, that was ancient history with ancient lava fields.
+The last volcanic eruption on the Reykjanes peninsula was some 800 years ago.

-I packed a bag with my meds and extra clothes and slept fully dressed for the first days of these earthquakes, just to be prepared for the worst-case scenario.
-And I know a lot of people on the south-west corner who did the same thing ;)
+I packed a bag with my medications and extra clothes and slept fully dressed for the first few days of the earthquakes, just to be prepared for the worst-case scenario.
+And I know a lot of people on the south-west corner who did the same thing.

 The volcanic eruption and the new lava field